School closed after burst pipe flooded street in York

 As reported by the Press, a burst pipe lead to a stretch of Water Lane, near the Clifton junction, being entirely covered with water yesterday evening (June 29).

-The road was closed during the flooding and temporary road closures remain in place today.
+The road was closed during the flooding but is now said to be back open.

-Clifton Green Primary School, in Water Lane, has taken the decision to close today because of the flood.
+Clifton Green Primary School, in Water Lane, has taken the decision to close today because of the burst pipe.

 Speaking on Facebook, a school spokesperson said: “We regret to inform you that our school is closed today due to a burst water pipe.”